saheedniyi02/krecommend/README.md

 ```
 The returned recommendations is a simple python dictionary with length (k, the number of requested recommendations)\
 Each key in the dictionary represents the primary_key of that particular
-recommendation in the data base, while the value represents the similarity (in %).
+recommendation in the database, while the value represents the similarity (in %).